OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 keen hiking boots closeup

-What Other Things Could Help When Hiking With Flat Feet?
+What Other Products Could Help When Hiking With Flat Feet?

 orthotic insoles with arch support